 Registrants have access to their own record.
 Specific limited information is also available to employers and the general public.

 All registered practitioners will pay a registration fee.
-The Welsh Government has set the fees for 2019-20, these are set out in the table below.
+The Welsh Government has set the following fees.

 |Further Education teacher||£45|